etinaude/340/A3/a3Answers.md

 | **0** | `=`   | **2** | `=`   | `=`   | `=`   | `=`   | `=`   | `=`   | `=`   | **6** | **7** | `=`   | `=`   | `=`   | `=`   | `=`   | `=`   |
 | **0** | `=`   | `=`   | **3** | `=`   | `=`   | `=`   | `=`   | `=`   | `=`   | `=`   | `=`   | `=`   | **2** | **3** | `=`   | `=`   | `=`   |
 | **0** | `=`   | `=`   | `=`   | **4** | `=`   | `=`   | `=`   | `=`   | **1** | `=`   | `=`   | `=`   | `=`   | `=`   | `=`   | `=`   | `=`   |

--->

-## QUESTIONS

-5: time if it works
-add if it doesnt?

-6: where to even begin